Self Print or Lab Print

 - JPEG quality is at 100

-- Custom file dimensions shows the paper size I chose earlier
+- Custom file dimensions show the paper size I chose earlier

-- Profile is set to sRGB and the rendering intent is Perceptual
+- The profile is set to sRGB and the rendering intent is Perceptual

 Adjust Layout options

 Here we can adjust the placement of the photograph on the paper with some margins around it.
 Since it will be output to a file, print margins can be set to zero as I have.
 The only margin that is set is the bottom margin and that is to pus the image a little above the center.
 This gives a more stable placement to the image and also allows to place a line of text if we want it.
 Here, three margins are set to zero and the bottom margin is set to 1″.
 The result is an image cell size 11.36″ x 8″ which is very suitable for this photograph.
 I am satisfied with the blank space around the photograph but you can adjust the image size by simply dragging the guides.

 Adjust Page options

 The last bit that may need attention are the options under the Page tab.
 Here we can set a background color (just don’t go crazy!), as well as a line of text.
 I would not use other options here for a single page complete photographic print like crop marks.
 They may be useful only if the photograph would be cut out, or the Photo Info which will likely be of little use to the viewer.
 But, hey, it’s your photograph.